ngnos/ngnos-1x/CONTRIBUTING.md

 ### Reporting

-In order to open up a bug-report/feature request you need to create yourself an account on [Phabricator](https://vyos.dev).
-On the left side of the specific project (VyOS 1.2 or VyOS 1.3) you will find quick-links for opening a bug-report/feature request.
+In order to open up a bug-report/feature request you need to create yourself an account on [Phabricator](https://ngnos.com).
+On the left side of the specific project (ngNOS 1.2 or ngNOS 1.3) you will find quick-links for opening a bug-report/feature request.

 * Provide as much information as you can
-* Which version of VyOS are you using?
+* Which version of ngNOS are you using?
 Use operational level command:
   ``show version``
 * How can we reproduce this Bug?
 Please include a CLI configuration, you can use ``show configuration command | strip-private`` to remove sensitive